graphrag/graphrag.github.io/src/content/docs/concepts/template.md

 3. Save an SVG export of the diagram in `/src/assets/images`
 4. Link to it above using a relative path

-## About (Explanation)
+## About (Concept Explanation)

 **Instructions**:

 1. Write a brief overview of at most 3 paragraphs, about the size of a LinkedIn post

-An Explanation deepens and broadens the reader’s understanding of a subject.
+An Concept Explanation deepens and broadens the reader’s understanding of a subject.
 It brings clarity, light and context.

 Explanation - understanding oriented, theoretical knowledge, that serves our study The concept of reflection is important.
 Reflection occurs after something else, and depends on something else, yet at the same time brings something new - shines a new light - on the subject matter.